Register for three or more independent courses and save 15%. Register now!

-In the Multiplication and Division unit, students solve addition and subtraction problems, solve multiplication problems mentally, multiply two-digit numbers, and multiply decimal numbers by 10, 100, 1000, and 10 000.
+In the Multiplication and Division unit, students solve addition and subtraction problems, multiply two-digit numbers, and solve multiplication whole numbers by 0.1 and 0.01 mentally.
 Students also investigate relationships involving whole number rates, divide with concrete materials and algorithms, and divide three-digit whole numbers with standard algorithms.
-Furthermore, students divide decimal numbers by 10 and 100, solve problems using division, develop an understanding that letters or symbols can be used to show unknown values, and use letters or symbols in equations involving simple rates.
 Students also find the missing number in addition, subtraction, multiplication, and division equations.

-In the Geometry unit, students identify and classify polygons as regular or irregular, identify acute, right, obtuse, and straight angles, and measure and construct angles up to 90°.
-Students identify and classify triangles from their angle and side properties, construct triangles, and identify and classify three-dimensional figures including prisms, right prisms, and pyramids.
-Students also identify prisms and pyramids from nets and construct nets of prisms and pyramids.
-Furthermore, students locate an object using cardinal directions and a coordinate system, compare grid systems used on maps, identify, describe and perform translations, and create and analyse designs by translating and reflecting shapes.
+In the Geometry unit, students identify acute, right, obtuse, and straight angles, and measure and construct angles up to 180°.
+Students identify and classify triangles from their angle and side properties, and they construct triangles.
+Students identify and construct two-dimensional congruent shapes and draw objects from different views.
+Furthermore, students plot and read coordinates on a Cartesian plane and identify, describe, and perform transformations on a grid.

-In the Working with Decimal Numbers unit, students read and write decimal numbers, read and write money amounts to $1000, explore place value of decimal numbers and represent, compare, and order decimal numbers.
-Students round decimal numbers to the nearest tenth, count forward by hundredths, and count backwards by hundredths.
+In the Working with Decimal Numbers unit, students explore place value of decimal numbers and represent, compare, and order decimal numbers.
+Students round decimal numbers to the nearest tenth.
 Students show equivalent decimal numbers, and add and subtract decimal numbers.

 In the Fractions unit, students represent proper and improper fractions, represent mixed numbers, convert improper fractions and mixed numbers, and show equivalent fractions.
-Students also compare proper and improper fractions, as well as compare and order fractions and mixed numbers.
+Students also compare proper and improper fractions and compare and order fractions and mixed numbers.
 Furthermore, students explore equivalent fractions and decimal numbers and investigate the relationship between fractions and decimal numbers.
 Students add and subtract fractions with like denominators.
 They multiply and divide whole numbers by fractions.

-In the Data Management and Probability unit, students develop an understanding of discrete and continuous data and data collection methods.
-Students explore samples of larger populations, collect and record data, organize data in charts, tables and graphs, as well as read, interpret, and draw conclusions from data.
+In the Data unit, students explore samples of larger populations, collect and record data, organize data in charts, tables and graphs, as well as read, interpret, and draw conclusions from data.
 Students create infographics to represent data.
-Students calculate the mean and use it to describe data and compare sets of data.
+Students calculate the mean, median, and mode and use them to describe data and compare sets of data.
 To investigate probability, students explore possible outcomes in a probability experiment, represent probability using fractions, and perform a probability experiment.

 In the measurement unit, students estimate and measure the perimeter of polygons, find unknown side lengths, estimate and measure the area of polygons, and create 2D shapes with the same perimeter or area.
-Students find the perimeter and area of a rectangle, solve perimeter problems, and solve problems by estimating and calculating the area of rectangles, converting metres into centimetres, and converting kilometres into metres.
-Furthermore, students investigate measuring the mass of an object using the appropriate unit, find the volume of a rectangular prism, and determine the relationship between capacity and volume.
-Students also measure time and intervals with seconds and elapsed time, solve problems between 12- and 24-hour clocks, as well as measure, record, and represent temperature changes over time.
+Students learn how to calculate the area of triangles and parallelograms.
+Students solve problems by converting metres into centimetres, and converting kilometres into metres.
+Furthermore, students investigate measuring the mass of an object using the appropriate unit.